MikroElektronika/mikrosdk_click_v2/clicks/waveform/DETAILS.md

 ### Application Init

-> Initialize the communication interface and configure the click board.
+> Initializes the communication interface and configures the click board.

 ```c